jacob-ian/instagram-feed/README.md

 # instagram-feed
 An Instagram Feed using the old API.
-It will cache the post data in the webserver and use a MYSQL database to store the metadata.
+It will cache the post data in your webserver and use a MYSQL database to store the metadata to maximise loading speeds.

 Requirements: